aloucks/vks/README.md

 Latest supported Vulkan specification: 1.0.46 + all extensions

-For the time being, vk-sys requires a nightly version of the Rust compiler, because we use the `struct_field_attributes` and `untagged_unions` features.

 ## Cargo Features

 vk-sys supports very fine grained compile-time configuration via Cargo features.
 The version of the